IgniteUI/igniteui-docfx/en/components/grids_templates/selection.md

 - none - Row selection would be disabled for the @@igComponent
 - single - Selection of only one row within the @@igComponent would be available
 - multiple - Multi-row selection would be available by using the `Row selectors`, with a key combination like <kbd>ctrl</kbd> + <kbd>click</kbd>, or by pressing the <kbd>space key</kbd> once a cell is focused @@if (igxName === 'IgxTreeGrid') {
 - multipleCascade -  This is a mode for cascading selection, resulting in the selection of all children in the tree below the record that the user selects with user interaction.
-In this mode a parent`s selection state entirely depends on the selection state of its children.
+In this mode a parent's selection state entirely depends on the selection state of its children.
 }

 > Go to [Row selection topic](row-selection.md) for more information.